PatrickKyei/exception/_posts/2022-02-18-the-trade-off-with-love.md

 Having said that, it is conceivable that you may have to give up one or two items as a result of this decision.
 I understand, but that's life.
 If you truly want this career and your girlfriend doesn't fit into your plans, you might have to part ways for a time and maybe you'll find your way back to each other, or maybe you won't and you meet a lady in Colorado who wants to run 5ks with you every Sunday and that's your road.

 I'm not sure, guy, life may be chaotic, but whatever you do, take this as an opportunity to reconnect with yourself.
 What do you desire?
 Who do you want to spend it with?
 What do you care about?
 Speak with others you trust to acquire further opinions.
 Communicate with your partner.
 You can't go wrong if you follow what thrills you beyond money, prestige, and practicalities.
 So good luck, man, it's not an easy decision.

+## KEY TAKEAWAYS

+Life is all about trade-off.
+Making opportunity costs, making some very difficult decisions to give one thing whiles you hold on to the other.
+In the essence, it's all boils down to your priorities and thinking about what will best suit your life.
+You may have to give up sacrifice something very important to you if you want to pursue love.
+If it will make you happy and fulfilled if you take the way of love do it.
+But always do it wit both your head and your heart, not one only.

+And most importantly, consult the opinion of some very important and knowledgeable people in your life; your parents, counselor, a pastor etc. It will ease the burden and give a clear picture of the situation where your thoughts seems clouded.